Linda McMahon confirmed to run Education Department, an agency Trump wants to abolish - UPI.com

 She went to Havelock High School, a public school in North Carolina, and graduated from East Carolina University with a Bachelor of Arts in French.

-McMahon is the co-founder of former CEO of WWE with husband Vince McMahon in 1953.
+McMahon is the co-founder and former CEO of WWE with husband Vince McMahon.
 Their combined net worth is $2.6 billion, according to Forbes.

 In 2009, McMahon resigned from her position as CEO of WWE to run as a Republican for a seat in the U.S. Senate from Connecticut that she lost in the general election.
 She remains a minority owner of WWE.